 Are brownies with black beans healthy?

 Yes!
 Since they are made with only 9 simple real-food ingredients, they are packed with nutrition.
-Black bean brownies are much healthier to eat than processed box brownie mixes or packaged brownies with unhealthy ingredients like Little Debbies.
+Homemade black bean brownies are much healthier to eat than processed box brownie mixes or packaged brownies with unhealthy ingredients like Little Debbies.

-I can’t mention enough that these brownies are free of refined sugar (even store-bought brown sugar is refined sugar), and sweetened with natural maple syrup, which is real food that our bodies recognize as food!
+I can’t mention enough that these brownies are free of refined sugar (even store-bought brown sugar is refined sugar), and sweetened with natural maple syrup, which is real food that our bodies recognize!

 - White Bean Blondies